This post may contain affiliate links. Please read our disclosure policy.

 Back in the day when I was competing in recipe contests, I found a contest where the grand prize was a trip to Italy!
 It had been at the top of my bucket list for years.
 I went straight to the kitchen and went to work!
 It was for Bertolli olive oil and since I assumed most people would go the savory route, I went to dessert.
 I wanted to create an Italian Lemon Cake using olive oil, reminiscent of the Tuscany countryside.

 The result was a melt-in-your-mouth lemon cake that was not only super tender, fluffy, and moist but had a heavenly fresh lemon flavor as well.
+Now, I am sharing this recipe with you that always receives rave reviews from everyone.

 This Italian Lemon Olive Oil Cake is the perfect lemon cake.